Self Employment Income Support Scheme Grants

-The Self Employment Income Support Scheme (SEISS) is made up of four taxable government grants for self-employed individuals.
-These grants are lump sums rather than paid as a monthly salary.
-For those that qualify, the grants are based on average profits from the past three tax years.
+The Self Employment Income Support Scheme (SEISS) was made up of four taxable government grants for self-employed individuals.
+These grants were lump sums rather than paid as a monthly salary.
+For those that qualified, the grants were based on average profits from the past three tax years.

-Use “Self Employment Income Support Scheme (SEISS)” and include the link to the GOV.UK page for the first use of the term in each section.
+Use “Self Employment Income Support Scheme (SEISS)” for the first use of the term in each section.
 Refer to it as “SEISS” after that.

 Use “first grant”, “second grant” and “third grant” to refer to the different stages of the grant.

-SEISS is different to furlough and should be referred to as “support for the self-employed”, “self-employed support” or “self-employed support grants”.
+SEISS was different to furlough and should be referred to as “support for the self-employed”, “self-employed support” or “self-employed support grants”.

-The term furlough should only be used to refer to those who are employed by an employer and meet various qualifying dates and criteria, for example, on a Pay As You Earn (PAYE) roll by 30 October 2020.
+The term furlough should only be used to refer to those who were employed by an employer and met various qualifying dates and criteria, for example, on a Pay As You Earn (PAYE) roll by 30 October 2020.